 Major success: University of Münster receives funding for two Clusters of Excellence

 The Clusters will receive funding for a period of seven years with effect from 1 January 2019.
-Because the minimum two Clusters have been approved, the University of Münster submitted an application on December 10 to receive funding as a University of Excellence.
-The decision on this funding line will be announced on 19 July 2019.
+Additionally, the University of Münster submitted an application to receive funding as an University of Excellence.
+The decision on this funding line will be announced on 19 July.

 Mathematics is a key technology for scientific and economic progress.
 New discoveries in mathematics are not only interesting in themselves, but they often lead to unexpected breakthroughs in other sciences as well.